Do you regularly experience food cravings, mood swings, irritability, or fatigue? If so, you may have a blood sugar imbalance.

 2. Eat three well-balanced meals per day

-Pick a protein, such as fish, chicken, meat, eggs, beans, tempeh or collagen protein powder.
-Include a natural source of carbohydrates, such as vegetables, fruits or whole grains.
-Then add a source of healthy fats like coconut oil, olive oil, ghee, butter, avocado, nuts, or seeds.
+Pick a protein, such as fish, chicken, meat, eggs, beans, tempeh, or collagen protein powder.
+Include a natural source of whole food carbohydrates, such as vegetables, fruits, or whole grains.
+Then add a source of healthy fats like avocado, nuts, or seeds [source].

 3. Don't skip breakfast

-Make sure your breakfast includes protein and fat, as these satiating macronutrients release energy slowly, keeping you full and your blood sugar stable.
+Make sure your breakfast includes protein, fiber, and fat, as these satiating macronutrients release energy slowly, keeping you full longer and your blood sugar stable.
 Try these easy BLT egg cups or this sweet potato breakfast hash.

-4. Eat more pungent, bitter and astringent foods
+4. Eat more pungent, bitter, and astringent foods

-Including more of these foods in your diet will help balance blood sugar and offset your addiction to the sweet taste.
-Pungent herbs/spices include basil, cinnamon, cumin, chili, garlic, ginger, pepper, oregano, thyme, and turmeric.
+Including these foods in your diet a little more often will help balance blood sugar and offset your addiction to sweets.
+Pungent herbs and spices include basil, cinnamon, cumin, chili, garlic, ginger, pepper, oregano, thyme, and turmeric.

 5. Avoid the refined sugar roller coaster

-This crash, aka hypoglycemia, is a state of low blood sugar, which can bring on various negative symptoms like brain fog, difficulty concentrating, feeling “hangry,” anxious and fatigued.
+This crash, aka hypoglycemia, is a state of low blood sugar that results from the insulin spike, which can bring on various negative symptoms like brain fog, difficulty concentrating, feeling “hangry,” anxious, and fatigued.
 It's also often accompanied by cravings for more carbs and sweets or caffeine as a “pick-me-up.”
 Talk about a blood sugar roller coaster!

-6. Get the sweet taste from vegetables
+6. Get the sweet taste from vegetables and fruits

 We all crave the sweet taste every once and a while.
-Rather than bombarding your body with processed sugar and inflammatory refined grains, add naturally sweet vegetables to your diet to satisfy your sweet tooth.
+Rather than bombarding your body with processed sugar and inflammatory refined grains, add naturally sweet whole vegetables and fruits to your diet to satisfy your sweet tooth.

 7. Avoid sweet drinks

-At the store, read labels to check the sugar content, even on green juice!
-Plain, filtered or flavored water should be your best friend.
+At the store, read labels to check the sugar content, even on things like yogurt drinks and green juice (pretty much everything that has a label).
+Plain, filtered, or naturally flavored water should be your best friend.
 Also, herbal teas are great!
 My personal favorite is rooibos chai.

 8. Eliminate artificial sweeteners

-If you thought sugar was bad, artificial sweeteners are worse!
-Artificial sweeteners, such as saccharin (Sweet N Low), aspartame (Equal) and sucralose (Splenda) send a sweet taste to the brain and never deliver any real energy (glucose) to the body.
+If you thought sugar was bad, sugar substitutes are worse!
+Artificial sweeteners, such as saccharin (Sweet’N Low), aspartame (Equal), and sucralose (Splenda), send a sweet taste to the brain and never deliver any real energy to the body.
 This creates an even stronger message of hunger and desire for sweets, leading to sugar cravings all day long.

 Exercise reduces blood sugar by improving glucose metabolism.
 It helps the body usher sugar out of the bloodstream and into the tissues and muscles to be used as fuel.
 Exercise (like resistance training on a ball or working the arms with a band) also helps build muscle, and the greater your lean body mass, the better your body will be able to control blood sugar levels.

-Photos by Ana Stanciu37
+Photos by Ana Stanciu